ryanlevee/javascript-html-css/README.md

-# "play2Learn" Website and Games Project using JavaScript, HTML and CSS
+# "play2Learn" Website and Games Project<br>
+using JavaScript, HTML and CSS

 #1
 Clone repository